lingaisw/valbot-tui/README.md

 - **`VALBOT_CLI_KEY`**: Your API key for the Valbot proxy endpoint (recommended).

 Set this in your `.env` file or system environment to authenticate with the API.

+### Theme Persistence & Team Usage

+ValBot automatically saves your theme preference to `~/.valbot_theme.json` in your home directory.
+This enables:

+- **Automatic theme restoration**: Your chosen theme loads every time you start ValBot
+- **Team-wide installation**: Multiple users can share the same ValBot installation
+- **Personal preferences**: Each user maintains their own theme settings
+- **No configuration needed**: Theme persistence works automatically—just select a theme and it's saved

+**How it works:**
+1. Use `/theme` command or theme picker in TUI to select a theme
+2. Theme choice automatically saves to `~/.valbot_theme.json`
+3. Next time you launch ValBot, your theme is restored automatically
+4. Each user on the system has their own separate theme file

+**Team deployment:**
+- Install ValBot once in a shared location
+- Each team member sets up the `valbot` alias pointing to the installation
+- Users maintain personal configs in their home directories:
+  - `~/.valbot_config.json` - Personal settings, agents, API keys
+  - `~/.valbot_theme.json` - UI theme preference
+- Shared agents and tools can be added to the main installation
+- Updates benefit the entire team from a single update

 ### Model and Endpoint Configuration